kismetwireless/kismet-docs/readme/026-packaging.md

 #### Never override `kismet_site.conf`

 Kismet provides an override mechanism for local configurations which take precedence over all other config options; these are kept in `kismet_site.conf` by default.
 A package should never provide this file, as changes made by the user will likely go here.
 You can auto-configure options via `kismet_package.conf` however.

+### Package log tools

+Kismet provides a suite of tools for interacting with the kismetdb logs (built in the `log_tools/` directory).
+Typically it would make sense to make a package encompassing the suite of tools rather than build them as part of the core package.

 ### Protobuf-lite